strapi/strapi/docs/3.0.0-beta.x/guides/deployment.md

 }
 ```

 3. Install the **Strapi Provider Upload AWS S3 Plugin**: `Path: ./my-project/`.
-This plugin will allow configurations for each active environment. **NOTE:** You can only update the settings for _production_ when your Strapi project is actually in production.
+This plugin will allow configurations for each active environment.

 ```bash
 npm install strapi-provider-upload-aws-s3@beta